Ousted Nissan boss Carlos Ghosn said he welcomes the subsequent trial as an opportunity to defend himself

 "The subject is not on the table today.
 What is on the table today is the governance of Renault," he told journalists during a visit to Cairo.

-"The most important thing for us is to have solid, stable, sustainable governance for Renault."For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"The most important thing for us is to have solid, stable, sustainable governance for Renault."For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.